jeremyschulman/slack-scim-rbac/README.md

 By default the validate process checks the Slack User groups (name) membership in any of the required group names.
-You can override this behavior (for example if you have a default "admin" group) by sub-classing `AsyncSlackScimRBAC` and overriding the `is_member` method.
+You can override this behavior (for example if you have a default "admin" group that you want to always allow but not require in each listener declaration) by sub-classing `AsyncSlackScimRBAC` and overriding the `is_member` method.

+# Limitations

+This `slack-scim-rbac` repository implements middleware for asyncio mode only.
+A sync implementation should be straightforward, but has not been done since it is not what I needed.
+If you do, please open an issue (or a PR).
+Thanks!

 # Resources